 Investing in a house is profitable thanks to the rental income.
 There are also many companies specialized in rental management, cleaning, and maintenance, which makes the task of renting easier.
 Even after periods of real estate crisis, housing is an asset that is usually revaluated, which means that the investor can obtain double profitability in the rent as in a future sale.

-The Spanish Government through the Golden Visa grants residence to citizens from outside the EU (non-EU) who acquire a property in Spain (house, chalet, or apartment) with a minimum investment of 500,000 euros.
+For investors from third countries: The Spanish Government through the Golden Visa grants residence to citizens from outside the EU (non-EU) who acquire a property in Spain (house, chalet, or apartment) with a minimum investment of 500,000 euros.

 Interesting read about the Golden Visa in Spain